SECURITY - PART 1

 Anti-Spyware Software

-What is spyware? -- Spyware is software that performs actions such as advertising, collecting personal data, or changing the configuration of your computer, usually without obtaining your consent.
+What is spyware? -- Spyware is software that performs actions such as advertising, collecting personal data, or changing the configuration of your computer, without obtaining your consent.
 Spyware that displays advertisements and tracks your personal information is known as adware.
 This does not mean that all software which provides ads or tracks your online activities is bad.
 For example, you might sign up for free online email but agree to receive targeted ads in exchange for the service.
 You may have decided that it is a fair tradeoff.
 You might also agree to let the company track your online activities to determine which ads to show you.

-Other kinds of spyware, known as malware, make changes to your system that can be annoying and can cause your computer to slow down or crash.
+More intrusive programs, known as malware, make changes to your system that can be annoying and can cause your computer to slow down or crash.
 Programs known as browser hijackers can change your web browser's home page or search page, or add components to your browser you don't need or want.
 These programs also make it very difficult for you to change your settings back to the way you originally had them.

 There are a number of ways spyware can get on your system.
 A common trick is to covertly install the software during the installation of other software.
 Many times misleading pop-up ads trick you into clicking on them and then spyware is installed.
 Whenever you are installing something on your computer, make sure you carefully read all disclosures, including the license agreement and privacy statement.
 Sometimes the inclusion of unwanted software in a given software installation is documented, but it may appear at the end of a license agreement or privacy statement.